radoslav11/Implicit-treap/README.md

-# Implicit treap
+## Implicit treap

-Codes and demo for implicit treap.
+Implicit treap materials for a local program.